Optimal Bayesian design for model discrimination via classification: Examples

-We use the classification approach using classification trees or random forests to determine the optimal designs for discriminating between the three competing models (one model corresponding to each hypothesis) with respect to the misclassification error rate.
-No test sets are used, but the random forest classification approach uses out-of-bag class predictions to estimate the misclassification error rate.
+We use the machine learning classification approach using classification trees with cross-validation or random forests to determine the optimal designs for discriminating between the three competing models (one model corresponding to each hypothesis) with respect to the misclassification error rate.
 It is assumed \emph{a priori} that the models are equally likely.
 We use 5K simulations from the prior predictive distribution of each model during the design process.

-Tables~\ref{macro:design_acc_loss_table1} and \ref{macro:design_acc_loss_table2} show the optimal designs for each classification method and for the different numbers of observation times.
+The design grid for $t_{obs}$ goes from $0.25$ to $10$ with a spacing of $0.25$.
+The optimal designs are given in Appendix~\ref{app:macro_designs}.
 The tree and the random forest classification approaches lead to very similar designs.

-We note that the random forest design for $n = 5$ observations replicates the design point $t = 1.5$ twice and the design point $t = 10$ three times.
-This suggests a design more akin to two observation times, but where the resources are split 40:60 between the observation times as opposed to a split of 50:50.
-The distinct observation times stay fairly constant for the random forest designs as the number of observations increases, only the proportion of cells assigned to the lower or higher design point changes.